Adding and removing storage devices

 Detaching a disk

-With your server powered down, go to your UpCloud control panel and open the Resize tab under the server settings.
+With your server powered down, go to your UpCloud control panel and open the Storage tab under the server settings.

 There are two ways of removing storage disks.